arduina/arduina.net/_site/master/socialshaping.md

 Women are a relevant social group in the development of the smart house: They possess skills and knowledge about the home that should be a resource in the design process.
 Women could be an important target in the marketing of the house.

 However, women are hardly included, instead a technically interested male is seen as consumer.
 The designers have failed to visualize in any way the user/consumer of their innovation.
-In so far as they have one in mind, it is someon in their own image.
+In so far as they have one in mind, it is someone in their own image.
 They have ignored the fact that the home is a place of work and overlook women, who's domain they are effectively altering.

 Gendered innovation process, gendered technology

 There is an absence of women in the innovation process and this sociotechnical construction is not intended to change gender inequality.
 Technology though is a process, open to interpretation.
 However, to observe the gendering in the early stages allows to understand what happens subsequently.
 In this case we witness a technology push, rather than a consumer pull, its inspiration lies not in the practices of everyday life but within a fascination for technology.
-The gender implications are clear: technology is a masculine domain and an interest in technology is seen as constituitive of masculinity.
+The gender implications are clear: technology is a masculine domain and an interest in technology is seen as constitutive of masculinity.
 When technological possibilities lead, the result is a highly masculine concept.

 -> The smart home is unlikely to substitute any time in housework.
 The construct reflects a male idea of the home and responds to male activities.
 It is gendered in what it leaves out - its lack of support for changes in the domestic sexual division of labour.